Chipswitch by Wayne Fox and TCC Magic

 SaturnMagicShop says...

-Wayne Fox is known for his clever gimmicks and practical solutions for magicians, and TCC Magic specializes in high-quality magic products.
+Wayne Fox is known for his clever gimmicks and practical solutions for magicians.
+TCC Magic is a well-regarded magic company specializing in high-quality magic products.

 Review videos